HVES-Battery-Testing-Consortium/LG-HG2/README.md

 ## Notes
-* For all tests dated before September 25th, 2021: Offset thermocouple measurements by 1.5°C (i.e. 30°C -> 28.5°C)
+* For all tests dated before September 25th, 2021: Offset thermocouple measurements by 1.5°C (i.e. 30°C -> 28.5°C).
-* Unless stated otherwise, all cells are stored in a controlled climate at 15°C
+* Unless stated otherwise, all cells are stored in a controlled climate at 15°C.

 ## Consortium Overview
-An abriged overview describing the tests completed and data organisation can be found in [here]
+An abriged overview describing the tests completed and data organisation can be found in [here].

 ## Contact / Issues